vishnupriyakrvp/Selenium_Project/Facebook/README.md

   - Login with test_email
   - Home page and navigation on Home page
-  - Profile page  and nvaigation on profile page.
+  - Profile page  and navigation on profile page.
   - Search on Friend list page